jaggzh/complete-tcp-forking-server-ipv4-ipv6/README.md

 1. Forking to allow multiple clients
 1. Proper (I hope) re-use of port to prevent "Address already in use" errors when binding
 1. SIGINT/HUP/TERM handling to close the socket (is that needed with SO_REUSEADDR?)

+## Update 2021-01-11

+1. Added Callback-based server in `forking-server-with-callbacks/`
+1. Forking server has improvements to signal handling